I – V 07:00-21:00

 What is it?

-This is a microscopic examination aimed at detecting the presence of fungal infections in the skin.
-During the examination, skin scrapings are taken from suspicious areas (e.g., zones of redness, scaling, or itching) and are microscopically examined to see if fungal spores or hyphae are present.
+This is a microscopic examination designed to detect the presence of a fungal infection in the skin.
+During the test, skin scrapings are taken from a suspicious area (e.g., redness, scaling, or itching) and examined microscopically to determine if they contain fungal spores or hyphae.
 It is a quick and informative method for diagnosing skin mycoses (fungal infections).

 When is it recommended?